Spirtix/sodoff/README.md

 - SaveMessage (doesn't do anything and returns false)
 - GetMMOServerInfoWithZone (returns an empty array)
 - GetActiveChallenges (returns an empty array)
-- GetAchievementsByUserID (returns an achievement with the provided user ID)
-- SetAchievementAndGetReward (returns 5 gems)
-- SetUserAchievementTask (returns a placeholder achievement)
 - GetAnnouncementsByUser (returns no announcements, but that might be sufficient)
 - GetAverageRatingForRoom (return max rating)
 - GetUserActivityByUserID (returns an empty array)